isomerpages/imda-pixel/_documentation-n-templates/Read Me.md

 permalink: /documentation-n-templates/readme/
 description: ""
 ---
-*Last updated on 24 Nov 2022 by Cherina*
+*Last updated on 24 Nov 2022 by Cherina Yee*
 # Welcome
 This PIXEL website is using Isomer V2.
-It is written both in
+It is written in both

-1. **Markdown** (what you are seeing now with ** as bold, > as quote, etc) and
+1. **Markdown** (what you are seeing now with * as italic, > as quote, etc) and
-2. **HTML with inline CSS ** (code).
+2. **HTML with inline CSS**  (code)

 ## Markdown
-Markdown is very straightforward.
-Simply click on the helper buttons at the top to use it, or refer to the Markdown Guide
+Markdown is very straightforward and easy to use.
+Simply click on the helper buttons at the top of this editor to use it, or refer to the [Markdown Guide](https://simplemde.com/markdown-guide).

+However, it offers little customisability and functions, such as changing the colour of text or creating a button.
+Code will be needed for that.

+## Code
+More complex than markdown but unlocks many possibilities.
+Do note the full functionality of code cannot be done currently in Isomer V2